Editor’s note: This story was previously published in February 2019. It has since been updated and republished.

 Ciena Corporation (CIEN)

 Trading near yearly highs, Ciena Corporation (NYSE:CIEN) will probably continue posting impressive quarterly results.
 In the Q4 report posted on Dec.
 13, 2018, Ciena’s earnings grew from 46 cents to 53 cents a share.
-With its next report on Mar.
-5, before market open, chances are good that the company will report another earnings beat.
-The market is valuing the stock at just 17.4 times forward earnings.
+It fell back to earth after the market was unimpressed by its March earnings, but appears set for a big comeback.

 AT&T (NYSE:T) introduced the first standards based on the mobile 5G network in 12 cities very recently.
 It is ahead of schedule in deploying the network.
 On the backend, fiber deployment, which is foundational to its 5G network, now reaches 11 million customer locations.
 This is on top of 8 million business locations.